Dress fashionably…in a STEM industry?!

-You’ve got the smarts.
-You’ve got the experience.
+You’ve got the smarts and the experience.
 You even know how to deal with the locker room talk.

-What you don’t have are all the cute clothes your friends in creative industries get to wear, because fashion and male-dominated industries just don’t mix.
+What you don’t have are all the cute clothes your friends in creative industries get to wear, because fashion and STEM industries just don’t mix.
 No one would take you seriously.

 Because apparently, women can only be analytical or fashionable.
 They can’t possibly be both, because then the world would stop spinning and there would be a bounty out for any left-brained woman wearing lipstick and designer shoes.

 Or so it seems.

 You work hard, do your homework, and produce amazing results, yet if you reward yourself with something men deem frivolous – like expensive haircuts or a day at the spa – then you’re seen as frivolous and your efforts are discounted.
 Particularly in male-dominated industries like math and science.

 Which is ridiculous when you think about it.

 Science, technology, engineering, and math (STEM) created every industry, and clothing was one of the first – right up there with food and shelter.

 But for some reason, industries that appeal to women are seen as “less than” by most men.